-Any person whose Airport Identification Badge privileges have been suspended or revoked is prohibited from accessing the Restricted Access Area (Exception: Subject is in the possession of a valid airline ticket with boarding pass that has an arrival or departure time scheduled within four (4) hours of entry into the Sterile Area).
-Violators of security related rules may be subject to arrest for criminal trespass.
+Any Airport-Issued ID Media holder whose access privileges have been suspended or revoked is prohibited from accessing the Restricted Access Areas.
+Violators of security related Rules and Regulations may be subject to arrest for criminal trespass.

 5. Escort Restrictions